 It also features a section that specifically focuses on topographical surveys.
-Within this section, certain considerations are highlighted, such as the format clients can choose from to receive the topo drawing and other deliverables, whether or not trees are on the site prior to tree surveys, and the features that need to be surveyed on the development site.
+Within this section, certain considerations are highlighted, such as the format clients can choose from to receive the topo drawing and other deliverables, whether or not trees are on the site prior to tree surveys, and the man-made and natural features that need to be surveyed on the site.

 Categories of Surveyed Site Features Include: